urgrue/Java-Twitch-Api-Wrapper/README.md

 # Async Twitch API Wrapper
 JTAW is a complete asynchronous java wrapper for interaction with v3 of the [Twitch API](https://github.com/justintv/Twitch-API).
+You can talk to other users of the Twitch API at this [Discord server](https://discord.gg/8NXaEyV)

 Please feel free to report any issues or contribute code.